julianespinel/tutorials/elastichsearch/README.md

 # ElasticSearch (ES) tutorial

-This folder contains a basic CRUD of ElasticSearch using the Java driver.<br>
+This Maven project contains a basic ElasticSearch CRUD using the Java driver.<br>
 In the `test` folder you can find unit tests and integration tests (tests that go to ES).

 ## Dependencies